Actress Kate Hudson Reveals What It’s Like To Co-Parent With Three Different Fathers

 “When you get divorced, you’re still in a relationship.
 It’s just a different kind of relationship.
 You’re going to have good days, you’re going to have bad days, you’re going to have good weeks, bad weeks.”

-Currently, Hudson is dating Danny Fujikawa but the pair have yet to get engaged and are just focusing on their baby girl, Rani Rose, at the moment.
-Hudson credits herself with being a self-sufficient woman and not have to rely on a significant other for things.
+Currently, Hudson is dating Danny Fujikawa, but the pair have yet to get engaged and are just focusing on their baby girl, Rani Rose, at the moment.
+Hudson credits herself with being a self-sufficient woman and not having to rely on a significant other for things.

 View this post on Instagram